keboola/connection-docs/README.md

 ### Publish

-* `git push origin HEAD` - on gh-pages branch
+* `git push origin HEAD` - on `master` branch

-New version is published immediately after push by [Github Pages](https://pages.github.com/)
+New version is published immediately after push by [Travis](https://travis-ci.org/keboola/connection-docs)

 ### Running in Docker